christiangda/docker-kafka/README.md

 The most important value of this docker image is to be able to pass any [configuration parameter](https://kafka.apache.org/documentation/#configuration) as a special environment variable notation.

-for examples, if you want to modified or pass the configuration parameter `broker.id` and `compression.type` you only need to run your images like:
+for examples, if you want to modify or pass the configuration parameter `broker.id` and `compression.type` you only need to run your images like:

 ```script
 docker run --tty --interactive --rm --name kafka \